 In other words, when it comes to getting or not getting cancer, the glass is more than half-full.

 So, should we just relax and not worry?

-That’s not a productive question to ask.
+Actually, that’s not a productive question to ask.
 A more interesting one, that may actually produce interesting answers is:

 What causes cancer?

 There are a number of ways this damage can occur including, but not limited to this list:

 - Radiation exposure

 - medications that weaken the immune system

-- Genetic predisposition (for example Lynch Syndrome )
+- Genetic predisposition (for example, Lynch Syndrome )